alex-switzer/GGJ2020/readme.md

 - [ ] ???

 ## Done Enough
+- [X] fix bug where it loads the HTML of the page as the text to type
+- [X] singleplayer mode to encourage competitiveness
 - [X] multiplayer: polish finishing emoji feature
 - [X] Show which emoji is you and your opponent's
 - [X] Correct the bee-movie texts that have words with 'O' replacing certain characters.
 E.g. "Oongratulations" -> "Congratulations"